Contents

 Sole trader

-Sole traders are subject to the individual income rate.
+Sole traders are subject to individual income tax rates, which are progressive based on your total taxable income.

 Company